Last season saw the AFC North provide three postseason teams. For this season, the AFC North is poised to be one of the most competitive out there.

 The AFC North is one to watch.
 This article will cover everything about this division and a detailed guide on how to bet.

 Baltimore is a contender, period.
-It appears as the team has everything they need to push for a Super Bowl.
+It appears as the team has everything they need to push for a Super Bowl appearance.
 It’s a primarily rushing offense, but the lack of receivers was a concern they addressed in the draft.

 Baltimore has a complete roster with an elite QB and a top-tier coaching staff.
 Winning the AFC North at +125 is the first step to solidify themselves as Super Bowl-bound.

-It was decades in obscurity for the Cleveland Browns, but after a successful 2020, the only way is up for them.
+It was decades in obscurity for the Cleveland Browns, but after a successful 2020, the only way for them now is up.
 They have a stacked roster.

 Hunt, Chubb, and WRs like Jarvis Landry and Odell Beckham Jr. make the Browns a powerhouse.
 It also provides QB Baker Mayfield with lots of weapons.